chipsalliance/rocket-chip/README.md

     $ make run-vecasm-timer-tests-debug
     $ make run-bmarks-test-debug

-To get FPGA-synthesizable verilog (output will be in `fpga/generated-src`):
+To get FPGA-synthesizable verilog (output will be in `fsim/generated-src`):

-    $ cd fpga/build/syn
+    $ cd fsim
     $ make